David McCullough: "The story of people"

 McCullough's fourth work was his first biography, reinforcing his belief that "history is the story of people".
-Released in 1981, Mornings on Horseback tells the story of seventeen years in the life of Theodore Roosevelt, the 26th President of the United States.
+Released in 1981, Mornings on Horseback tells the story of seventeen years in the life of Theodore Roosevelt, the 26th president of the United States.
 The work ranged from Roosevelt's childhood to 1886, and tells of a "life intensely lived."
 The book won McCullough's second National Book Award and his first Los Angeles Times Prize for Biography and New York Public Library Literary Lion Award.
 Next, he published Brave Companions, a collection of essays that "unfold seamlessly".
 Written over twenty years, the book includes essays about Louis Agassiz, Alexander von Humboldt, John and Washington Roebling, Harriet Beecher Stowe, Conrad Richter, and Frederic Remington.

-With his next book, McCullough published his second biography, Truman (1993) about the 33rd president.
-The book won McCullough his first Pulitzer Prize, in the category of "Best Biography or Autobiography," and his second Francis Parkman Prize.
+With his next book, McCullough published his second biography, Truman (1992) about the 33rd U.S. president, Harry S. Truman.
+The book won McCullough his first Pulitzer Prize, in the category of "Best Biography or Autobiography", and his second Francis Parkman Prize.
 Two years later, the book was adapted as Truman (1995), a television film by HBO, starring Gary Sinise as Truman.